Resources for Preschool at Home

 My favorite resource for preschool math is Kate Snow’s Preschool Math at Home.
 It’s been a huge help in showing me how to help young kids build a good number sense.

-From her book, I have formed a mental list of math concepts that I try to incorporate in everyday life.
-Her book is designed for 10-minute-a-day math lessons, but we don’t usually use that format unless the child is interested in having “lesson time with mom” because the other kids get it.
+From her book, I learned about math concepts that I try to incorporate in everyday life.
+Her book is designed for 10-minute-a-day math lessons, but we don’t usually use that format unless the child is interested in having “lesson time with mom.”

 Rather, I just teach the concepts throughout daily life as the opportunities arise!